Writer Photo

 Discover More: Investigate the Ideal Season for Indian Travel

-plan a trip to Kerala with India Someday now!
-Plan a trip to Kerala and witness blissful beaches such as this one
+Four travel routes for Kerala Plan a trip to Kerala and witness blissful beaches such as this one

 Route 3: Offbeat Allure